 Bodhi the Menswear Dog—a.k.a. the most stylish dog in the world—has made a name for himself on Instagram in particular.
 Browse his feed and you’ll see collaborations with several brands like Booking.com, Spotify, and Poly & Bark.

 No pets at home?
 Take care of other people’s pets.
 Apps like Rover opened up the sharing economy to pet sitting and dog walking.
-Dog hotels were a $6 billion industry in 2016.
-If you’re looking to make money from home, offer pet owners a place to drop off their animals while they head out of town.
+The pet care industry was valued at $280 billion in 2022.
+If you’re looking to make money from home, offer pet owners a place to drop off their animals when they head out of town.

 12. Sell unwanted items

 As consumers become more environmentally conscious, they’re also looking for ways to adjust their shopping habits to support sustainability.
-The resale clothing industry is a $4 billion industry in the U.S. alone
+Resale clothing is a $15 billion industry in the US alone.

-COAL N TERRY is one successful home-based business that sells vintage finds.
+COAL N TERRY is one successful home-based business selling vintage finds.
 And while the business didn’t exactly start from a home—it was a college dorm room—it has since grown into a brand with a loyal following and celebrity fans.

 You can start small with your own home-based business—sites like Poshmark and Mercari are great places to sell your unwanted clothing.
 You can even use Craigslist or Facebook Marketplace.